 - Two-factor authentication (2FA): Requires two forms of identification, such as a password and a one-time code sent to a registered device

-For businesses, 2FA or MFA can greatly improve payment security by adding an extra layer of protection against unauthorized transactions.
+For businesses, 2FA or MFA can greatly improve payment security by adding an extra layer of protection against unauthorised transactions.
 Some of the standard authentication methods used in payment processing include:

 - Biometric authentication: The use of unique physical characteristics, including facial recognition, fingerprints, or iris scanning, to verify the customer’s identity